anonfaded/FadADB/README.md

 - **Test device**: Instantly check if a device is reachable and responsive
 - **ADB server management**: Restart the ADB server from the GUI or CLI
 - **View and manage saved wireless devices**
+- **Update checker**: Automatically check for new versions with one click
 - **Cross-platform**: Works on Windows and Linux

 ---